voidstrike/ASGIT/README.md

 Cityscapes dataset can be downloaded from [Cityscapes](https://www.cityscapes-dataset.com).
 You must register an account to access and download the dataset.

-ImageNet based datasets like apple2orange, horse2zebra, etc can be downloaded using `./scripts/download_cyclegan_model.sh`
+ImageNet based datasets like apple2orange, horse2zebra, etc can be downloaded using `./scripts/download_cyclegan_model.sh`.

 Day2Night dataset can be downloaded from [Day2Night](https://drive.google.com/file/d/1lU3Tmzkhp3TOeosZGpjNMGkrWNdtrjHa/view?usp=sharing).
-Noted that those street images are cropped from [BDD100K](https://bair.berkeley.edu/blog/2018/05/30/bdd/) dataset
+It's worth noting that those street images are cropped from [BDD100K](https://bair.berkeley.edu/blog/2018/05/30/bdd/) dataset.

 ### Run Experiments